 How to Determine How Much Your Financial Advisor Costs?

 The best way to see how your advisor firm charges clients is to look at their Form ADV on the SEC.gov website.
 Every advisor firm in the country has their information listed for public consumption on the SEC website.
 Specifically in section 5, question E of the Form ADV, you will be able to see how your potential advisory firm charges clients.

 To see how much your advisor charges, you will need to dig into their Part 2 Brochure, which can also be found on the SEC website.
 The Part 2 Brochure can be quite a bit dense however.
 The most effective way of ascertaining your financial advisor’s cost is simply by asking them.
 Before committing any finances to an advisor, you should have them run through their pricing in explicit detail.
 Understand all potential costs before making your decision to invest time and money with them.

-Fee-based advisors are similar to fee-only advisor, except they can also earn money from commissions – but are always fiduciaries.
-Commission-based advisors can only earn money from commission they make by selling you financial products, and do not necessarily have to be a fiduciary.
-We advise customers to be wary of commission-based and to always make sure they are a registered fiduciary.
-If they are not a fiduciary, they may sell your products against your best interest only because they will earn a commission from the sale.
+Fee-based advisors are similar to fee-only advisors, except they can also earn money from commissions; however, they are always fiduciaries.
+Commission-based advisors can only earn money from commission they make by selling you financial products, but they do not necessarily have to be a fiduciary.
+We advise customers to be wary of commission-based advisors and to always make sure they are a registered fiduciary.
+If they are not a fiduciary, they may sell you products against your best interest only because they will earn a commission from the sale.